Crucible of Terror: Plot

 Michael and Jane argue again.
-Jane angrily says that she's going back to London but instead poses for Victor.
+Jane angrily says that she is returning to London but instead poses for Victor.
 When she refuses Victor's advances he stomps out of the studio in a rage.
 Then, as Jane dresses, someone stabs her to death, throws her body out a window, stuffs her remains into her car and drives off.

 John looks over Victor's artwork and offers him £2000.
 Victor accepts but demands 'hard cash'.
-When John says that it's Sunday and the banks are closed - a dodge because he doesn't have £2000 - Victor gives him a deadline of that night to make good.
+When John says that it is Sunday and the banks are closed - a dodge because he does not have £2000 - Victor gives him a deadline of that night to make good.
 John leaves for London to try to raise the money.

 Marcia and Millie go to the beach.
 When Marcia notices Michael ogling them, she pelts him with stones.
-As he retreats into the sea, he falls over, but before he can get up, someone bludgeons him with a large rock and his body floats away.
+Retreating into the sea, Michael falls over, but before he can get up, someone bludgeons him with a rock and his body floats away.

 Bill shows Millie his collection of Asian swords, helmets and shields.
 The sword is the one Millie saw in her nightmare.
-Meanwhile, in London, John can't raise the cash.
+Meanwhile, in London, John cannot raise the cash.
 Even Joanna refuses him another loan.

 Millie goes walking alone but spots Victor nearby.
 She flees into the mine.
 Victor follows.
-She unexpectedly bumps into Dorothy, who leads her from the mine and directly into the house via a passageway before Victor can find her.
+There, she bumps into Dorothy, who leads her into the house via a passageway before Victor can find her.

 Millie goes to Victor's forge.
-Bill has fired it up because Victor says that he wants to capture Millie's beauty in bronze.
-She refuses and returns to her room.
-She finds Dorothy there.
-Dorothy has a present for Millie - the mask worn by the woman in Millie's nightmare.
+Bill fired it up because Victor says that he wants to capture Millie's beauty in bronze.
+She refuses, returns to her room and finds Dorothy there.
+She has a present for Millie - the mask from the nightmare.

 Victor asks Bill if Millie reminds him of 'our Japanese friend'.
 Bill wonders aloud what happened to the woman but Victor only says that she was 'a little bitch' who 'actually thought she was immortal'.
 Victor gives Bill an old painting of Dorothy, who used to be his model.
 Accepting it, Bill asks why Victor has stayed married to Dorothy for so long.
-Victor coldly says that he needs her money, cruelly adding that Dorothy never wanted Bill, 'not then, not even now'.
+Victor says that he needs her money, adding that Dorothy never wanted Bill.